 It is possible to repeat a piece and to specify pieces for each color, for example Add white P P black Q K.

 P0000111 by Andrey Frolkin and Leonid Lyubashevsky is a PG 11.0 with the condition ColorThePieces.
-Jacobi is not very fast for this kind of problem, but here's the input:
+Jacobi used to be slow for this kind of problem, but since v0.7.1 it is much faster.
+Here's the input:

 stipulation PG 11.0 forsyth RS1Q1BSR/1PP1PKPP/1PP5/5P2/7P/1PP3P1/1PP1PP2/1SBQK1S1 ColorThePieces